Gamith96/wedding-planner/README.md

 #### Unsolved problems
 Learning git - we were able to all make it work for us and share our code, but we'd like to practice more

-Pushing to Heroku - still in progress
+Pushing to Heroku is an issue - still in progress

 Authorization requests in ajax within rails